jon-heard/obsidian-inline-scripts-library/notevars.sfile.md

 	}
 	result += "---\n\n" + content;
 }

-else
+// If there IS a frontmatter, add the variable name/value pair to it else
 {
-	const varMatch = fmMatch[2].match("(\n" + $2 + ":)[^\n]*\n");
+	// Find the variable in the frontmatter const varMatch = fmMatch[2].match("(\n" + $2 + ":)[^\n]*\n");

-	if (varMatch)
+	// If the variable is found, modify it if (varMatch)
 	{
-		let valueEndIndex = varMatch.index + varMatch[0].length;
+		// Determine what character the variable definition ends at let valueEndIndex = varMatch.index + varMatch[0].length;
 		while(fmMatch[2][valueEndIndex] === "-" ||
 		      fmMatch[2][valueEndIndex] === " ")
 		{
 			valueEndIndex = fmMatch[2].indexOf("\n", valueEndIndex) + 1;
 		}

-		result =
+		// Insert the new variable definition in the old one's place result =
 			fmMatch[1] + fmMatch[2].slice(0, varMatch.index) + varMatch[1] + "\n";
 		for (let i = 0; i < $3.length; i++)